 The World Champion Cardinals trade Rogers Hornsby to the Giants for Jimmy Ring and Frankie Frisch, who will play an integral role in the success of the Gas House Gang in the 1930's after being sent to St. Louis due to a falling out with New York's manager John McGraw.
 The trade gets complicated when the 'Rajah' refuses to sell his 1,167 shares of the team stock back to the Redbirds at the asking price.

-Siding with the A's, American League president Joe Cronin rules the Yankees cannot sign manager Dick Williams.
-The Yankees had announced a deal with the Oakland skipper two days earlier.
+Siding with Charlie Finley, American League president Joe Cronin rules the Yankees cannot sign A's manager Dick Williams.
+The Bronx Bombers, who will eventually hire Bill Virdon to manage the team, had announced a deal with the Oakland skipper two days earlier.

 Don Blasingame becomes the first American not of Japanese descent to be named as a manager of Japanese team.
 The former major league second baseman will pilot the Hanshin Tigers.

-Unless contracts are tendered to certain veterans by today's deadline, the Basic Agreement requires they be allowed to become free agents.
-The Red Sox will miss the deadline permitting All-Stars Fred Lynn and Carlton Fisk to be eligible for free agency.
+Unless contracts are tendered to certain veterans by today, the Basic Agreement requires the players must be allowed to become free agents.
+The Red Sox will miss the deadline, permitting All-Stars Fred Lynn and Carlton Fisk to be eligible for free agency.